 For more details see http://courses.atlas.illinois.edu/fall2020/STAT200/

 Completion of or simultaneous registration in Calculus I is recommended.
 High school students interested in taking this course have to submit proof of satisfying this prerequisite at the time of registration.

-Stat 200 is 16 weeks long with no extensions.
+Stat 200 is 15 weeks long with no extensions.
 This is not a self-paced course, and there are fixed due dates for homework submissions and taking exams.
-Depending on the course registration date, each student is assigned to a cohort that starts on the third Sunday of the month.
+Depending on the course registration date, each student is assigned to a cohort that starts on the third Sunday of every other month.
 Your time in the course begins on the date indicated in your registration receipt.
-Upcoming cohort start dates are May 16, 2021 and June 14, 2021.
-New cohorts will resume in August, 2021.
+Upcoming cohort start dates are October 17, 2021, December 19, 2021, February 20, 2022 & April 17, 2022.
 Note: Each cohort will run provided a minimum enrollment number is met.
 If a cohort is canceled for any reason, we will work with each registered student to provide appropriate options for future registration.